 It’s all very well loading your vehicle up with accessories, but it’s not so easy getting their value correctly assessed and insured.
 Only two companies we found stand out from the crowd.

 We spent two days on the phone and on the Internet seeking insurance for our much-modified 1993 LandCruiser 75 Series.
 We rang every major vehicle insurer and several brokers who advertised their abilities to obtain specialised insurance.
 We also rang the companies that specialise in 4WD insurance.

 Buying insurance on the internet is time consuming and invasive, because on the sites we visited you can’t get a quote without filling in your personal details first.

 Buying insurance over the phone is also time-consuming, because you spend long minutes listening to lies like: “Your call is important to us”.
 If it's that bloody important, why don’t they put on more telephone staff to make sure customers don’t have to hang on for ages?

-Only three companies we spoke to sang a different tune: Club 4x4, NRMA Insurance and Shannons.
+Only two companies we spoke to sang a different tune: Club 4x4 and Shannons.
 Unfortunately, Shannons won't insure company-owned vehicles, so we couldn't progress any further with them.
 However, if your machine is privately-owned, no problem.

 4WD owners need more

-The problem with modified 4WDs is that all but three of the insurance companies we spoke to didn’t have what they call ‘products’ to cover the situation fully.
-There are plain policies for 4WDs at agreed or market value and departing from that process seems too hard for all but three of the dozens of insurers we spoke to.
+The problem with modified 4WDs is that all but two of the insurance companies we spoke to didn’t have what they call ‘products’ to cover the situation fully.
+There are plain policies for 4WDs at agreed or market value and departing from that process seems too hard for all but two of the dozens of insurers we spoke to.